Skip to main content

 “The RGD Project-Based Mentorship Program has been an invaluable experience, bridging my academic knowledge with real-world application.
 I have refined my skills, honed my problem-solving abilities and gained valuable insights into collaborative design thinking by working alongside seasoned professionals.
 This program has helped prepare me for my transition into product design, and I'm grateful for the mentorship and support.”

-Cherry Wu Student RGD
+Cherry Wu Associate RGD

 Nova Harbour Transit App